 The Oval Comb and Brush Tray was originally featured in the 1915 catalog supplement, debuting the American line.
 It was described as being 10″ in length, and 5″ in width.
 In the same catalog, it is also listed as one of the pieces in the Condiment Set.
-The Condiment Set included two Oils and two Shakers – all perched on the Oval Comb and Brush Tray.
+The Condiment Set included two Oils, two Shakers and a Condiment Tray (AKA Oval Comb and Brush Tray).

 This particular piece was produced from 1915 to 1943, and throughout those years, it had different names and/or descriptions attached to it.
 According to 1915 Fostoria catalogs, it was originally known as the Oval Comb and Brush Tray.
 Since it was also used in the Condiment Set, some people refer to it as the Condiment Tray.
 With time, its history gets more complicated.
 In the tray’s last years of production, its final name was simply the 10½” Oval Tray.

 In addition to clear crystal, the Oval Comb and Brush Trays were also produced in limited colors.
 Pictured here are the Orchid, clear Crystal, and Green trays.
 The colored versions were produced in the mid-1920’s.
 Of the two colors, Orchid was produced last – and is more scarce.
 All colors; however, are considered rare.
 The colored trays are often seen paired with a cream and sugar set.

 The approximate length of the tray is between 10 – 10½ inches.
 Per Fostoria records, the measurement was first recorded as 10″ in length in 1915; however, by the year it was last produced (1943), Fostoria listed it as 10½” in length.
 When measuring the trays from my own personal collection, all of them were closer to 10½” in length.
 All trays have a clear glass rim, which is about ½” tall when measured from the inside of the tray.